Learning 3D-Gaussian Simulators from RGB Videos

 \subsection{View-Independent Inverse Renderer}

-In the proposed augmentation of \mvsplat, the pixel-aligned features $\hat f_i^{\prime}$ are tied to the view-dependent camera frame in which they were observed.
-This camera-centric encoding hinders generalization and leads to subpar model performance as dynamics prediction should ideally be invariant to the observer’s viewpoint.
-To address this, \SplatSim extends \mvsplat with a learned feature encoding network that transforms pixel-aligned features $\hat f_i^{\prime}$ into view-independent latent features $f_i$.
-The feature encoding network leverages the pixel depth, pixel shift, density, and ray geometry, represented via Plücker coordinates~\cite{Plucker1868} to infer spatially consistent 3D features via FiLM conditioning \cite{film_modulation}.
-This yields an inverse rendering encoder that outputs canonically anchored particle states suitable for downstream dynamics learning.
-Details are provided in \cref{sec:film}.
+In \mvsplat, pixel-aligned features $\hat f_i^{\prime}$ are tied to the specific camera view from which they were extracted.
+While Gaussian primitives (e.g. depth, scale, rotation, harmonics) can be directly unprojected or transformed into the world frame using camera parameters, latent features remain bound to the camera-centric frame.
+Since dynamics predictions are invariant to the observer’s viewpoint, such a dependence on view-dependent encodings hampers generalization.

+To overcome this, \SplatSim introduces a feature encoding network that maps pixel-aligned features $\hat f_i^{\prime}$ into view-independent latent representations $f_i$.
+The encoder employs FiLM conditioning~\citep{film_modulation} on pixel depth, pixel shift, density, and ray geometry (parameterized via Plücker coordinates~\citep{Plucker1868}) to infer spatially consistent 3D features.
+As a result, the inverse rendering module produces canonically anchored particle states, providing a unified representation for downstream dynamics learning.
+Further architectural details are described in \cref{sec:film}.